Education Customers Now Get 60-70% Discount on Adobe CC 2014

-The regular pricing for Adobe’s new CC 2014 release – their flagship Creative Cloud all-in-one offering is US$50/month with an annual membership.
-Recently, the company extended their introductory offer for existing CS customers, which gives a 40% discount off that price…
+The standard pricing for Adobe’s new CC 2014 release – their flagship Creative Cloud all-in-one offering – is US$50 a month with an annual membership.
+Recently, the company extended their intro offer for existing CS customers, which gives a 40% discount off that price…

-The alternative for academic customers is to get the traditional Student & Teacher Editions which have 2012′s CS6 version, and are also offered at up to 75% off the normal commercial prices – and these run from $119 to $999 for a perpetual license depending on the product.
-These editions require academic validation once up front at the time of purchase, and then can be used indefinitely but can not be upgraded.
-Outside of that, there are a few restrictions.
+The alternative for academic customers is to get the traditional Student & Teacher Editions which have 2012′s CS6 version, and are also offered at up to 70% off the normal commercial prices.
+They run from $119 to $999 for a perpetual license depending on the product.
+These older editions require academic validation once up front at the time of purchase, and then can be used indefinitely but can not be upgraded.
+Outside of that, there are a few other restrictions.

 If you’re trying to decide which path to choose, there are different pros and cons to consider for each option.
-For example, the Creative Cloud can be installed on both Windows and Mac OS and in multiple languages, whereas the traditional software is locked to one of each.
-If you prefer to go with the standard CS licensing, that’s fine as it works the same way it always has.
-If instead you’d like to get all the current leading industry tools with the full Creative Cloud (or even just with a free level of membership), Adobe has been adding excellent value there.
+For example, the Creative Cloud can be installed on both Windows and Mac and in multiple languages, whereas the traditional software is locked to one platform.
+And if you’d like to get all the current leading industry tools with the full Creative Cloud (or even just check out the free level of membership), Adobe has been adding excellent value there.

 Here’s a guide to help compare:

-While Adobe continues to offer standard CS licensing as before, many customers are signing up to use more of the latest applications through the Creative Cloud.
+While Adobe continues to offer CS6 licensing, the vast majority of customers are signing up to use more of the top applications through the Creative Cloud.
 The Cloud already includes all 15 of the CC 2014 desktop programs (including Muse and Edge) plus many other useful tools and services.
-Adobe Muse, Business Catalyst, and Behance ProSite are in there for easily creating and hosting your websites, as well as Lightroom 4 (for photography) and the Digital Publishing Suite (for creating unlimited iPad apps) at no extra cost to members, plus a newer version of Acrobat Pro (version XI released in October).
+Behance ProSite and Business Catalyst are in there for easily creating and hosting your websites, as well as Lightroom 5 (for photography), Typekit (for fonts), and the Digital Publishing Suite (for creating unlimited iPad apps) at no extra cost, plus a newer version of Acrobat Pro (version XI).

-Which path is right for you?
-If you go with the perpetual licensing, you pay a higher cost upfront for a static version of the software.
+Which way is right for you?
+If you go with the perpetual licensing, you pay a higher cost upfront for an older, static version of the software.
 If you go with the Creative Cloud, there’s a world of the latest/greatest tools you can use – all the best Adobe has to offer now and in the future – plus other benefits at an affordable monthly price point in a comprehensive package that’s receiving nearly 5-star reviews from customers.